 Earn your bachelor’s degree in elementary education at Lynn University and start a successful career as an elementary school teacher, childcare provider or mentor for children in kindergarten through the sixth grade.
 Learn from our highly acclaimed curriculum, and design your own attention-grabbing lessons.
 Better yet, begin developing your teaching style in every course you take by observing current classroom teachers.

-You may also choose to complete a specialization in early childhood education and learn how to teach children ages three through the third grade.
-Specializations do not add any time to your four-year plan.
+You may also choose to complete five specialization courses in place of your free electives to learn how to teach children ages three through the third grade.

 What you’ll learn in the elementary education degree program